nnovakova/nnovakova.github.io/content/data-transformation/index.md

 Here in table we can compare pairs skew-kurtosis for three DF: unmodified, with outliers changed on mean and with deleted outliers.
-The first three pare for Charges DF looks non-normal, because both in pair are enough far from 0.
+The first three pare for `charges` DF looks non-normal, because both in pair are enough far from 0.
 After Square-Root transformations the best pair is a `mediand_df` pair with lower skew and kurtosis in the same time.
 If compare with Log-transformation, the best values for normal distribution is in the initial DF.
 For `df_del` there are a good result in solving skewness issue.
 Log-transformation works good with asymmetrical data.
 If we compare shapes on the graphs, we see there that initial DF is more symmetrical.

-_Interim conclusions: Distribution is still non-normal.
+> Interim conclusions: Distribution is still non-normal.
 But anyway the previous transformations get us some enough good results and allow to work with data further.
 For a modelling it makes sense to use log-transformed charges or square-root-transformed charges and outliers replaced by medians.
-Deleting outliers helps partly only with kurtosis issue._
+Deleting outliers helps partly only with kurtosis issue.

 ### Addition

 The Box-Cox transformation is a technique to transform non-normal data into normal shape.
-Box-cox transformation attempts to transform a set of data to a normal distribution by finding the value of λ that minimises the variation. [see more here](https://medium.com/@ronakchhatbar/box-cox-transformation-cba8263c5206)
+Box-cox transformation attempts to transform a set of data to a normal distribution by finding the value of λ that minimises the variation, [see more here](https://medium.com/@ronakchhatbar/box-cox-transformation-cba8263c5206)

 ```python